department-of-veterans-affairs/va.gov-team/platform/engineering/internal-tools.md

      2048 SHA256:ShkbdHKQqDwgONLv8/1qiYlX20kX9IPp3uV56ATp3c8
      /home/user/.ssh/id_rsa_vagov (RSA)
      ```
-   - **PLEASE NOTE** Any time your terminal is restarted, you will want to ensure your key is added by running `ssh-add -l`.
+   - \***PLEASE NOTE:**\* Any time your terminal is restarted, you will want to ensure your key is added by running `ssh-add -l`.
 If your key signature is not returned, or you receive output referring to your agent, run `eval $(ssh-agent -s)` and `ssh-add ~/.ssh/id_rsa_vagov`.
 There are also [instructions for Windows users using Git Bash](https://stackoverflow.com/questions/18404272/running-ssh-agent-when-starting-git-bash-on-windows#:~:text=In%20a%20git%20bash%20session,t%20exist%2C%20just%20create%20it.) to automate this process.

 If all prior steps have been successful, return to [Additional orientation steps for developers](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/working-with-vsp/orientation/request-access-to-tools.md#authorizekeys) and request that your SSH keys be authorized.